2014 Hiroshima landslides

-Introduction

 On 20 August 2014, Hiroshima Prefecture in Japan was struck by a series of landslides following heavy rain.
 The rain triggered 166 slope failures which included 107 debris flows and 59 shallow slides.
-The landslides hit residental areas including Kabe, Asakita Ward, Yagi, Yamamoto, Midorii, and Asaminami Ward.
+The landslides hit residential areas including Kabe, Asakita Ward, Yagi, Yamamoto, Midorii, and Asaminami Ward.
 Of these areas, the Asakita and Asaminami Wards in Northern Hiroshima were hit the hardest.

 Following the rainfall, Hiroshima issued an evacuation advisory at 4:15 am.
 Mayor Kazumi Matsui confessed regret over the advisory's late issuance and recommended that the city study the incident to improve the process.
 Under the law which took effect in 2001, prefectural governments and other authorities must carry out on-site research to designate areas for which evacuation plans and hazard maps will be created.
 In Hiroshima there are about 32,000 possibly dangerous areas, the highest of all 47 prefectures.
 There were 44 injuries and 74 deaths.
 According to the police, the deaths included three boys aged two, three and eleven.

-Landslide Characteristics
+Landslide characteristics

 The debris flows covered a 10 km by 2 km region that ran from NE to SW.
-The most impacted area was Yagi 3-Chrome, located near the Midorigaoka prefecture.
-Within this area, landslides and debris flows occurred behind the Abu-no-Sato housing complex, Mitsuhiro Shine, and Midorigaoka prefectural aparments.
+The most impacted area was Yagi 3-Chome, located near the Midorigaoka prefecture.
+Within this area, landslides and debris flows occurred behind the Abu-no-Sato housing complex, Mitsuhiro Shine, and Midorigaoka prefectural apartments.
 The characteristics of some of these flows are described below.

-Midorigaoka Debris Flow
+Midorigaoka debris flow

 The Midorigaoka debris flow, located in the Asaminami Ward, entered the residential area and spread out across a large area while continuing for a considerable distance.
 It consisted of mainly coarse granite.
 This material was transported out of the terminal area of the channel, and deposited into the residential area.
 Within these deposits, fine granite soil particles were found.
 After 10 days from the event, large amounts of water was found near the source of this flow, resulting in muddy conditions.
 Overall, around 33,000m3 of soil mass was generated by the debris flow.

-Abu-no-Sato Debris Flow
+Abu-no-Sato debris flow

 The Abu-no-Sato debris flow, located in the Asaminami Ward, consisted of two separate channels.
 They came to a stop before the residential area, and was about 5m wide and 30m long.
 It consisted of metamorphic and sedimentary rocks (e.g., hard hornfels rock), with very little granite.
 The flows went through a narrow gully, then dropped down almost vertically for approximately 5m.
 Through its travel, the flow picked up various debris which resulted in the deposits consisting of fractured hornfels and colluvium.